fastos/fastsocket/README.md

 kernel dose not scale well when CPU core number is above 4.
 It is even worse that the throughput could collapse when there are more than 12 CPU cores.

-Fastsocket is a scalable TCP socket implementation and achieves a straight linear performance growth when scaling up to 24 CPU cores.
-To realize the scalability, Fastsocket
+Fastsocket is a scalable kernel TCP socket implementation and achieves a straight linear performance growth when scaling up to 24 CPU cores.

-  * removes socket performance bottlenecks in the VFS,
-  * achieves locality of both passive and active connections,
-  * converts both listen and established socket tables into per-cpu data structures,
-  * benefits applications without introducing modifications to the applications, and
-  * keeps all kinds of monitoring/tuning tools available out-of-the-box.
+Meanwhile, The underlying kernel optimization of Fastsocket is transparent for socket applications, which means existing applications can take advantage of Fastsocket without changing their codes.

 Fastsocket is released under GPLv2 and currently implemented in the Linux kernel(kernel-2.6.32-431.17.1.el6) of CentOS-6.5.